Degenerate crossing number and signed reversal distance: Introduction

 \section{Introduction}

-A \emph{cross-cap drawing} of a graph $G$ is a drawing of $G$ on the sphere with $g$ distinct points, called \emph{cross-caps}, such that the drawing is an embedding except at the cross-caps, where multiple edges are allowed to cross transversely, as pictured in Figure~\ref{mohar}.
+A \emph{cross-cap drawing}\footnote{We are defining in this introduction all the terms required to understand our main results but refer to Section~\ref{preliminaries} for more background.} of a graph $G$ is a drawing of $G$ on the sphere with $g$ distinct points, called \emph{cross-caps}, such that the drawing is an embedding except at the cross-caps, where multiple edges are allowed to cross transversely, as pictured in Figure~\ref{mohar}.

-In~\cite{pach2009degenerate}, Pach and Toth introduced the \emph{degenerate crossing number}, denoted by $Cr_{deg}(G)$ which in this language is the minimum number of cross-caps for a cross-cap drawing of $G$ to exist, where edges are required to be drawn as simple arcs.
-In~\cite{mohar2009genus}, Mohar removed the constraint that edges be simple arcs, leading to the \emph{genus crossing number}, which he proved to be equal to the non-orientable genus of the graph, denoted by $g(G)$.
+In~\cite{pach2009degenerate}, Pach and Toth introduced the \emph{degenerate crossing number}, denoted by $\mathrm{cr}_{\mathrm{deg}}$ which in this language is the minimum number of cross-caps for a cross-cap drawing of $G$ to exist, where edges are required to be drawn as simple arcs, that is, arcs without self-intersections.
+In~\cite{mohar2009genus}, Mohar removed the constraint that edges be simple arcs, leading to the \emph{genus crossing number}, which he proved to be equal to the \emph{non-orientable genus} of the graph, that is, the smallest possible genus of a non-orientable surface on which $G$ embeds.
 He then made an enticing conjecture claiming that these two crossing numbers are equal.
-We say that a cross-cap drawing of graph $G$ is \emph{perfect} if there are $g(G)$ cross-caps and every edge intersects each cross-cap at most once.
-Then this conjecture can be restated as follows:
+Mohar's conjecture can be restated as follows: